 The international evidence suggests that while cultural and regional differences shape these outcomes, the central role of flexible arrangements in supporting early-career employees is a common theme.
 Organizations must therefore tailor their policies to ensure that the benefits of hybrid working are equitably distributed, addressing not only productivity and engagement but also the well-being and career development needs of younger workers.

-- 48 The Impact of Remote and Hybrid Working on Workers and Organisations, UK Parliament, October 2022 - 49 Young People Most Likely to See Career Benefits to Remote Working, King's College London, November 2022 - 50 Hybrid work is a "win-win" for companies, workers, study finds, SIEPR, June 2024
+50 Hybrid work is a "win-win" for companies, workers, study finds, SIEPR, June 2024